-15.3 Pairs trading
+15.3 Pairs Trading

-Trading an asset with mean-reversion is quite simple: buy when it is below its mean value and unwind the position when it recovers to make a profit; similarly, short-sell it when it is above its mean value and unwind the position when it reverts back.
+Trading an asset with mean reversion is quite simple: buy when it is below its mean value and unwind the position when it recovers to make a profit; similarly, short-sell it when it is above its mean value and unwind the position when it reverts back.
 Unfortunately, it is virtually impossible to find such a mean-reverting asset directly in a financial market.
-In fact, if there was such an asset, then many traders would notice and trade it, which would immediately eliminate its profitability.
+In fact, if there were such an asset, then many traders would notice and trade it, which would immediately eliminate its profitability.

 In practice, one can attempt to discover a cointegrated pair of assets and then create a virtual mean-reverting asset (a spread).
-By virtue of the mean-reversion property of the constructed spread, the common market trend present in the two original assets is nonexistent in the spread, which means that the spread does not follow the market trend and it is market neutral.
+By virtue of the mean reversion property of the constructed spread, the common market trend present in the two original assets is nonexistent in the spread, which means that the spread does not follow the market trend and it is market neutral.

 Pairs trading is a market-neutral strategy that trades a mean-reverting spread.
 That is, it identifies two historically cointegrated financial instruments, such as stocks, and takes long and short positions in the two instruments when their prices deviate from their historical mean relationship, with the expectation that the prices will eventually revert back to the historical equilibrium, allowing the trader to profit from the convergence.
-Some monographic books on pairs trading include (Vidyamurthy, 2004), (Ehrman, 2006), and (Chan, 2013) (see also (Feng and Palomar, 2016)).
+Some monographic books on pairs trading include Vidyamurthy (2004), Ehrman (2006), and Chan (2013); see also Feng and Palomar (2016).

 Pairs trading was developed in the mid-1980s by a quantitative trading team led by Nunzio Tartaglia at Morgan Stanley, achieving significant success.
 The team was disbanded in 1989 and the members joined various other trading firms.
 As a consequence, the initial secrecy of pairs trading was lost and the technique spread over the quant community.